EmilyBie/TicTacToe/README.md

 ### Development Process

-* Use html and css to design this game
+* Use html and css to design this game page
 * Figure out how to get the winner and display it
-* Count the winings and persist to lacal data
+* Count the winnings and persist to lacal data
 * change board size: board size change visually and logically.
 * find bugs and fix, find new bugs then fix,.......